Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

-Now that we have introduced the category of spectra, we want to turn it into a model category and construct its homotopy category.
-The first step is to define weak equivalences of spectra.
-But in order to do so, let’s go back to a famous question in homotopy theory: \textit{the stable homotopy groups of spheres}.
+In the next step, we should turn the category of spectra into a model category and construct its homotopy category.
+So, we should first define weak equivalences of spectra.
+In order to do so, let’s go back to a famous question of stable homotopy groups of spheres and recall the Freudenthal suspension theorem.